Lucky (2017), Barry Shabaka Henley, Harry Dean Stanton

 Camp X-Ray (2014), Kristen Stewart, Peyman Moaardi

 Perhaps the pace was deliberately slow to give the viewer a better idea of what life at Guantanamo Bay was actually like.
-Either way, I’m glad I made it to the end because it’s in the last thirty minutes that the most engaging stuff happens.
+Either way, I’m glad I made it to the end because the last thirty minutes is when the most engaging events take place.

-Watch it if you have the same curiosities and also to get some insight in to what life can be like as a female soldier in the U.S. Army.
+I say, watch Camp X-Ray if you have similar curiosities.
+You’ll certainly get more than a little glimpse of what life can be like as a female soldier in the U.S. Army, among other things,